For students who are entering 10th grade through freshman year of college

 There are several steps to becoming a Junior Counselor at Outpost Summer Camps.

 Step 1: Application for High School Students.
-Click on the link below that says “Apply Now.”
-You will be taken to a form on our website to submit a preliminary application.
-Please note that incomplete or poorly-completed applications will not be considered, so be prepared to submit a thorough application.
+Click on the link below that says “New JC Applicants Apply Here.”
+(Please note: The Returning JC application is for students who have already been Outpost Junior Counselors in past summers.)
+The application link will take you to a form on our website to submit a preliminary application.
+Please note that incomplete or poorly-completed applications will not be considered, so be prepared to follow instructions and submit a thorough application.

-The 2024 Junior Counselor Application is open!
+The 2026 Junior Counselor Application is open!

-New JC Applicants Click Here
+New JC Applicants Apply Here

-Returning JCs Click Here
+Returning JCs Apply Here

 As described in Step 3 above, if your teen completes Steps 1 and 2 successfully and is accepted into our program, you will be directly enrolling them into our camp program and receiving confirmation details from a director.
 We will provide you with additional information that will help you support your student as they fulfill their commitment.
 If you have any questions about this process, contact our directors.